-The 1930 census shows Johnson still as a composer of music, and living with his wife Eva and widowed mother Helen in Kansas City, Missouri.
+The 1930 census showed Johnson to still be a composer of music, and living with his wife Eva and widowed mother Helen in Kansas City, Missouri.
 The Great Depression had yet to really set in at the beginning of the year in spite of the stock market crash the previous October.
 But for musicians and composers big changes were very close at hand.
 Americans feeling the pinch, which by 1932 was almost everybody, were quickly weaning themselves off of sheet music and records.
 Many had already acquired radio sets, and that medium, paid for by advertisers, became the dominant source of musical entertainment in the 1930s.
 Vanity publications no longer paid the same dividends, yet Charlie continued to engage in them from time to time.
 He finally had to give up his nice house and had to relocate into a small apartment where the couple spent several years.

 Among Johnson's best friends were the Fred Forsters, and the couples socialized quite often with Charlie and Eva visiting Chicago several times.
 In Kansas City he was active for many years with an annual event called the Nit Wit Show run by the University Club.
 While writing only sporadically in the 1930s, he entered publishing once again, this time with Louis J. Bennett whom he had known for many years.
 One of the first releases of the Johnson-Bennett company in 1936, which came more than four decades after Charlie had started composing, saw another relative success.
 Radio broadcasts and a recording of his Jubilee in the Sky by Fred Waring and His Pennsylvanians got some attention, and even Waring himself personally wrote to Johnson thanking him for the tune submission.